maskiran/misc/docker-ubuntu/README.md

 # Info
-Alpine container image with python3, virtualenv, sudo, curl, zsh local user kiran added with sudo access oh-my-zsh for the local user start the container as local user in the user's home directory create a virtualenv and set the path to it
+Ubuntu container image with python3, virtualenv, sudo, curl, zsh local user kiran added with sudo access oh-my-zsh for the local user start the container as local user in the user's home directory create a python virtualenv in the localuser and set path to that

 # Build
 ```
-docker build -t a .
+docker build -t u .
 ```

 # Run
 ```
-docker run -it --rm a
+docker run -it --rm u
 ```